Zucchini applesauce muffins are a healthy choice but still sweet and delicious for kids and adults alike. Moist breakfast bites with veggies.

 - Remove immediately from the pan!
 Once they spring back, take the muffin tin our and flip it over.
 Flip them back on to their bottoms and on a cooling rack to cool completely.

 Follow these tips so they turn out great every time you make them, no matter what type you make.

+If you want to know how long to bake mini muffins we have the answer here.
+Great for little ones or for on the go snacks.
 Here are quick step by step instructions but exact amounts and steps are listed below in the printable recipe card for you.

 Time needed: 18 minutes.

 Zucchini Applesauce Muffins

 Preheat oven to 400 degrees F. In a bowl combine a whisked egg, then add sugar, milk and applesauce.